Don’t Mess with the IRS

 Just when you think you have it all figured out, tax the tax laws will change.
 It is important that you stay in the loop or that you are working with a professional who is.
 Touch base with your tax or financial planner throughout the year.
 Don’t wait.
 It can be difficult to reduce your tax liability at the end of the year.
 People love surprises, but not when it comes to their taxes.

-CPA and Founder of Countless LLC
+Founder of Countless LLC